goodtube4u/goodtube/README.md

 # GoodTube

 Hello and welcome!
 I'm glad you're here.
+Please note this is not open source and I the comment to contant me for source code is a lie.

 What is GoodTube you ask?
 It's a little plugin for Youtube (just works) and;